 If you’ve been wondering just how long it may take your boat to travel a mile, here’s what you need to know to calculate how long it will take, as well as tips to help you enable your boat to go faster.

 What Contributes to How Fast a Boat Goes?

 In fact, there are a lot of factors to consider when you are determining just how fast your boat will be.
-Of course, if you are on a powerboat, the speed of your engine will be the first determining factor in how fast your boat can go.
+Of course, if you are on a powerboat, the cruising speed of your boat will be the first determining factor in how fast your boat can go.

-A boat traveling on open water will typically make considerably better time than one that has to navigate around obstacles.
+A boat traveling on open water will typically make considerably better travel time than one that has to navigate around obstacles.
 If you have to go through locks, navigate under bridges, or wait your turn to pass through a narrow channel, your overall time will be slowed considerably.
-When you are trying to decide how long it will take for you to get to your destination, be sure that you take your route into account.
+When you are trying to decide how long it will take for you to get to your destination, be sure to plan a route that allows for maximum speed.

 It should come as no surprise that weather conditions can have an important effect on the time that you make.
-You will make much better time if you are going downwind and the waves are with you, whether you are under sail or you are motoring.
+You will make much better time if you are going downwind and the waves are with you under good conditions, whether you are under sail or you are motoring.

 If either the wind or the waves are against you, you may face more of a challenge.
 Many sailors expect to be slowed down when the wind is against them, but may not anticipate the effect that tide can have.

-A strong tide like the Gulf Stream can significantly affect your speed if you are fighting it.
+A strong tide like the Gulf Stream can significantly affect your cruising speed if you are fighting it.
 You will make your best time only if the wind and tide are both with you.
-Naturally, if there are implement weather conditions, you will be slowed even further.
+Naturally, if there are incliment weather conditions, you will be slowed even further.

 Regardless of what kind of boat you’re in, your skill level has some effect on how fast you go.
 Experienced sailors know how to use their sail and rig to their best advantage to capitalize on the conditions as much as possible.